lupyuen/lupyuen.github.io/src/display.md

 }
 ```

-LVGL makes it really easy to create dynamic screens for IoT Gadgets.
+LVGL makes it really easy to create dynamic screens for IoT Gadgets...
+Even for RISC-V BL602!

 ## Render the Display